Should you adopt 2 chinchillas or is one fine?

 If things go well, you can start considering the possibilities of your 2 chinchillas eventually becoming cage mates.

-Chinchillas can get feisty, so overall, it’s not worth risking harm to your chinchillas.
+Chinchillas can get feisty, so overall, it’s not worth risking harm to your them.

 Trust me, one chinchilla has plenty of favorite things to play with, and they will be just fine on their own if you dedicate time to getting them out of their cage and interacting with them each day.

-If they are barking at the second chinchilla, maybe you need to slow things down.
+If one is barking at the second chinchilla, maybe you need to slow things down.

 Can Chinchillas Get Lonely If They Are Not In Pairs?